Food & Diabetes Search

 🍽️ Best Paired With (Non Veg)

-- Grilled chicken breast – Lean protein source to stabilize blood sugar
+- Grilled chicken breast – Lean protein source that complements a low-carb meal

 🥄 Smart Substitutes

-- Cauliflower rice – Low-carb alternative with fewer blood sugar spikes
+- Cauliflower rice – Low-carb alternative that helps stabilize blood sugar levels

 ⏱ Blood Sugar Timeline

-- 2–3 hr: Blood sugar levels may still be elevated
+- 2–3 hr: Blood sugar may still be elevated

 — BCDF community member